-Content: Students will be introduced to topics and concepts in human geography and the social sciences related to the spatialization and analysis of global inequalities and will be introduced to debates as well as conceptual and disciplinary history.
+Content: Students will be introduced to topics and concepts in human geography and the social sciences related to the spatialization and analysis of global inequalities and will be introduced to key debates as well as conceptual and disciplinary history.
 Furthermore, important cross-cutting approaches such as intersectionality, feminist, postcolonial and decolonial approaches are introduced.
-Thematically, the module introduces the key challenges and issues that shape or are shaped by global inequalities, as well as contribute to their emergence and maintenance.
-Students develop topics under supervision in groups, present and discuss the results.
+Thematically, the module introduces the key challenges and issues that shape or are shaped by global inequalities, as well as that contribute to the emergence and perpetuation of global inequalities.
+Students develop topics under supervision in groups, and present and discuss the results.

-Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Lectures 2 Presence Time V Preparation and Follow Up V 30 45 Main Seminar 2 Moderation, Presentation, Group Work Presence Time HS Preparation and Follow Up HS Exam Preparation and Exam 30 60 135 Module Exam Term paper (approx. 4 000 words) Module Language English Obligation to attend re gularly Lecture: attending is recommended, Seminar: yes Workload in total 300 hours 10 LP Module Duration one semester Frequency of Offer every winter semester Usability Master's Degree Program Geographies of Global Inequalities
+Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours) Lectures 2 Presence Time V Preparation and Follow Up V 30 45 Main Seminar 2 Moderation, Presentation, Group Work Presence Time HS Preparation and Follow Up HS Exam Preparation and Exam 30 60 135 Module Exam • Term paper (approx. 4 000 words) Module Language English Obligation to attend re gularly Lecture: attendance is recommended / Seminar: Yes Workload in total 300 hours 1 Module Duration One semester Frequency of Offer Frequency of Offer Every winter semester Jsability Master's Degree Program Geographies of Global Inequalities es